Credit Cards: How They Work and What You Need to Know

 3. Posting: The transaction is officially recorded and posted to your account.
 Your available credit is lowered, and your credit card balance increases (which also increases your credit utilization).

 4. Billing Cycle: Credit cards usually operate on monthly billing cycles.
-All transactions during your billing cycle are in your credit card statement.
-Your monthly credit card statement contains information for all your transactions, the total amount owed, the minimum payment required according to the card terms, and the payment due date.
+All transactions during your billing cycle are in your credit card statement, which contains information for all your transactions, the total amount owed, the minimum payment required according to the card terms, and the payment due date.

 6. Interest and Minimum Payments: If the full balance on a credit card account is unpaid by the due date, the remaining amount is carried over to the following billing cycle.
 You are charged interest on the balance.
 Paying only your minimum monthly payment can result in significant interest charges due to compounding interest.
 To become credit card debt-free, you need to pay off your principal and interest.